azdavis/millet/docs/manual.md

 ## Usage

+First, open your editor onto a folder.
+Most Millet features doesn't work in single-file mode.

 After opening your editor onto a folder, Millet will look for a "group file" directly contained in that folder.

 A group file is either: